 Holidays taken in term time are a significant reason for absence from school both locally and nationally.

 From September 2013 pupils will no longer be granted up to 10 days leave for the purpose of a family holiday.

 “….
-Amendments to The Education (Pupil Registration) (England) Regulations 2006, remove references to family holiday and extended leave as well as the statutory threshold of ten school days.
+Amendments to The Education (Pupil Registration) (England) Regulations 2006, remove references to family holiday and extended leave as well as the statutory threshold of ten school sessions (5 school days).
 The amendments make it clear that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Headteachers should determine the number of school days a child can be away from school if leave is granted……..”

 All requests for leave of absence during term time must be put in writing.
 This should be in the form of a letter addressed to the headteacher explaining the dates of the holiday and the reason why you believe this to be of exceptional circumstances.

 The parents/carers will be informed by letter of any decision made regarding the request for leave of absence within 7 days of the school receiving the request.